What the Trust funds

 Contact info

-Wainwright Trusts
+Back to Wainwright Trusts home page

 As a general rule the Trust provides either specific project funding or start up grants for a limited period to enable campaigns to get off the ground and attract alternative sources of finance.

-What the Trust doesn't fund
+What the Trust does not fund